King of Fighters R-2

-King of Fighters R-2 is a fighting game released by SNK in 1999 for the Neo-Geo Pocket Color handheld system, part of The King of Fighters series.
-It is the sequel to King of Fighters R-1 for the Neo-Geo Pocket, the previous generation of the handheld.
-A port for Nintendo Switch was released on August 7, 2020.

-Like most other King of Fighters games, King of Fighters R-2 features various SNK characters.
-This game, based on The King of Fighters '98, has the main character going up against Rugal Bernstein as Rugal is creating clones of the main characters.
+King of Fighters R-2 (KOF R-2) is a 1999 fighting video game released by SNK for the Neo Geo Pocket Color handheld system.
+It is the sequel to King of Fighters R-1, as part of The King of Fighters series.
+Like most other games in the series, King of Fighters R-2 features various SNK characters; this game, which features the same story as The King of Fighters '98, has the main character going up against Rugal Bernstein, who is creating clones of the main characters.
+A port for Nintendo Switch was released on August 7, 2020, which was additionally included as part of Neo Geo Pocket Color Selection Vol. 1 in 2021.

-Plot

-The game shares the same story as The King of Fighters '98.

 Gameplay

 King of Fighters R-2 brings back most of King of Fighters R-1s gameplay, bringing back Singleplay and Teamplay, and the VS mode using a link cable.
 The Making mode is a new mode which lets the player customize their fighter and send them on a quest to defeat Rugal Bernstein.
 Also the player can connect with the Dreamcast game King of Fighters '99 Dream Match.
 It has all the starting characters from King of Fighters R-1 except Chizuru Kagura and Kim Kaphwan, replacing them with Saisyu Kusanagi and Kasumi Todoh.